thinkful-ei21/Alex-BandApp-Client/README.md

 Sioux City Music allows local bands (local to Sioux City, IA) to create a webpage for posting events and announcements that are easily accessible to fans!

+## Features:
+- Create posts and events with linkable media.
+- Delete and edit existing posts and events.
+- Register new bands and new band members.
+- React-Redux frontend with custom made modal system.
+- Intuitive and responsive mobile design

 ## Future development plans:
-- Allow users to create new locations.
-- Allow locations to create their own pages.
+- Allow users to create locations with individual web pages.
 - Show and filter all bands posts and events on home page.
 - Connect page to band Facebook and Google Image accounts.
-- Improved styling
+- Improved styling.
+- Top nav bar functionality on band pages.
+- Multiple Cities!!

 ## Link to the live version: